8.10. Mars Express High Resolution Stereo Camera (HRSC)

 Here we added the ckpredicted=true flag to spiceinit.
 Adding web=true can help avoid downloading the kernels, if this works.
 See the (spiceinit documentation).

-HRSC images are large and may have compression artifacts so you should experiment running stereo on a small region with stereo_gui (Section 16.70).
+HRSC images are large and may have compression artifacts.
+It is suggested to experiment running stereo on a small region with stereo_gui (Section 16.71).
+Invoke it as follows:

 --stereo-algorithm asp_mgm \